Arthurfauq/it-services-portal/README.md

 # IT Services Portal
-Web application of an IT issue reporting portal.
+J2E web application of an IT issue reporting portal.
 Third assignment for the SENG 2050 course at the University of Newcastle, Australia.

 ## Setup procedure